 There are usually plenty of other homeschoolers around.
 We struggled, living in a small isolated town, homeschoolers were few and far between, but back in our home city, London, there were thousands.
 You could go to a different homeschool event or meeting every day if you wanted to.

-Your kids can still play team sports if they want to, all those clubs and after school classes are still available to anyone.
-My elder son hates sports, he’s very glad to not have to be involved with school sports, but he’s walked to Everest Base Camp, so he’s not lacking in fitness.
+Your kids can still play team sports, all those clubs and after school classes are still available to anyone.
+My elder son hates team sports, he’s very glad to not have to be involved with school sports, but he’s walked to Everest Base Camp and is an accomplished skier and scuba diver.
+He’s not lacking in fitness or skills.
 I hated school sports too, plenty of kids do.

 The non assimilation into the local community thing isn’t an issue for us as it’s very unlikely we’ll live in that community in future.
 How many people stay in the towns they were born in for a whole lifetime?
 Our friends and family are scattered all over the globe.